Linux Commands - Overview and Examples

 On this page

-If you are facing this issue, and are looking for an easy way to start off your command line journey in Linux, you've come to the correct place, as in this article, we will introduce you to a host of popular and useful Linux commands.
-The article is organized in a way that you will quickly learn what each command does through an easy to understand example.
+If you are facing this issue, and are looking for an easy way to start off your command line journey in Linux, you've come to the correct place, in this article, we will introduce you to a host of popular and useful Linux commands.
+The article is organized in a way that you will quickly learn what each command does through an easy-to-understand example.
 To learn more about a command, click on the 'More...' link at the end of its explanation.

 The adduser and addgroup commands lets you add a new user and group to a system, respectively.
 Here's an example for adduser: